-Depending on how familiar you are with Boston Terriers, the facts about their tails (or lack of) can be disorienting.
+Depending on how familiar you are with the Boston Terrier breed, the facts about their tails (or lack of) can be confusing.

 There’s more to this, so it’s worth finding out more about Boston Terrier’s tails, types, and what you can expect.